EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 Application Flow
 ================

-While not essential to be able to use MUSE, it will be useful to know the sequence of events that a run of MUSE will follow in a bit more detail that the brief overview of the :ref:`MUSE Overview` section.
+While not essential to be able to use MUSE, it is useful to know the sequence of events that a run of MUSE will follow in a bit more detail that the brief overview of the :ref:`MUSE Overview` section.
 Let's start with the big picture.

 High level sequence
 -------------------